PowerPizza/Result-Analyzer-Software-12th/readme.md

 This software is personally build for sort and structuring data of CBSE board examinations result of students.
 It requires a txt file which contain data in a format describe below then this software will sort students, their gender, their roll number and percentage average etc. Sorted data can be exported as an Excel or JSON file.

+It also provides graphs of result it produced.

 ## Data format
 Data should be in a pair of two lines let assume DATA_LINE1 and DATA_LINE2